adrian154/blog/blogposts/tls.md

 The code used to explain this section is available [here](https://github.com/adrian154/blog/blob/main/generated-site/resources/tls/key-schedule.js).

+## Perfect Forward Secrecy

+One important property offered by this complex key schedule is [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy): even if the server's certificate private key is eventually compromised, a client cannot decrypt recorded TLS traffic sent before the compromise.
+It's easy to see why this is the case: the public key the server sent in its key_share has nothing to do with the keypair in the server's certificate, so the keys used to calculate the shared secret are referred to as *ephemeral*.
+As long as these ephemeral keys aren't saved in a place where an attacker could obtain them eventually, the forward secrecy remains unbroken.
+Indeed, the TLS 1.3 RFC recommends immediately overwriting these values in  memory to reduce potential exposures.

+The only reason we're able to decrypt the capture is because I passed a flag to OpenSSL telling it to log some of the values used in key exchange (such as the handshake traffic secrets) to a text file that can be parsed by tools such as [Wireshark](https://www.wireshark.org/).

 # S → C: Change Cipher Spec

 Next, the server sends the Change Cipher Spec message.
 This isn't used in TLS 1.3, but to avoid confusing intermediate nodes, this message is still sent.
 From this point on, the rest of the handshake is encrypted.